zephyrproject-rtos/zephyr/doc/kernel/threads/scheduling.rst

 * preemptive threads: 0 to (:option:`CONFIG_NUM_PREEMPT_PRIORITIES` - 1)

-For example, configuring 5 cooperative priorities and 10 preemptive priorities results in the ranages -5 to -1 and 0 to 9, respectively.
+For example, configuring 5 cooperative priorities and 10 preemptive priorities results in the ranges -5 to -1 and 0 to 9, respectively.

 Scheduling Algorithm
 ====================